Double field theory algebroid and curved $L_\infty$-algebras

 Similarly, motivated by the observation that in \DFT\ one doubles the configuration space, while in a Courant algebroid one extends the bundle, in Ref.\cite{p1} the starting point was a ``large" Courant algebroid defined over a doubled target space.
 Using a specific projection from the large Courant algebroid one arrives at a DFT algebroid, the structural data of which are related to fluxes and the generalised bein of \DFT.
 After imposing the strong constraint, the DFT algebroid reduces to a Courant algebroid over an undoubled target space.
 It was further shown that there exists a more general structure (dubbed a pre-DFT algebroid in \cite{p1}) that corresponds to the metric or Vaisman algebroid \cite{Vaisman}, of which the DFT algebroid is a special case.

 In this paper we shall analyse the structure of a DFT algebroid from a different perspective, giving its definition in terms of a \textit{curved} $L_\infty$-algebra \cite{csft,ls}.
 This naturally extends the results of \cite{sd}, and moreover, it implies that one should be able to formulate a DFT algebroid in terms of a Q structure.
 This becomes especially important when constructing the corresponding sigma-model, but this we leave for future work.
 Here we shall start by recalling the definition of a DFT algebroid and analysing its properties in more detail.
-The important observation is that the symmetric bilinear on the bundle induces a symmetric pairing on the doubled configuration space,\footnote{This pairing is actually a para-Hermitan metric on the doubled configuration space, see Refs.\cite{f1,ds,f2,dd2,sz} for the description of \DFT\ in terms of para-Hermitian manifolds, and more generally in terms of Born geometry.} which allows for the appropriate geometric description of a DFT algebroid.
+The important observation is that the symmetric bilinear on the bundle induces a symmetric pairing on the doubled configuration space, which allows for the appropriate geometric description of a DFT algebroid.
+This pairing is actually a para-Hermitan metric on the doubled configuration space, see Refs.\cite{f1,ds,f2,dd2,sz} for the description of \DFT\ in terms of para-Hermitian manifolds, and more generally in terms of Born geometry.